Rowan-McKereghan/adobe-project/README.md

 ```
 where the shell command could be something like `cat application-{yyyymmddd}.log`.

-For metrics and monitoring, the server is using Prometheus to scrape metrics data and Grafana to monitor and visualize that data.
+For metrics and monitoring, the server is using Prometheus to periodically scrape metrics data and Grafana to monitor and visualize that data.
 If users wish, they can query Prometheus directly at [`http://localhost:9090`]().

 Users should visit Grafana at [`http://localhost:3001/dashboards`]() to see the default dashboards the have been set up for the server – a statistic panel and a graph and table panel combination.
-These two dashboards monitor server health (i.e., cannot visualize data if the server is down) and keep track of the total HTTP requests sent to the server.
+These two dashboards periodically monitor server health (i.e., cannot visualize data if the server is down) and keep track of the total HTTP requests sent to the server.
 This number resets if the Docker containers are stopped.

 See example of default dashboard here when server was stopped, then down, then restarted: